quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part03_The_10-armed_Te.md

 #### Performance Comparison on the 10-Armed Testbed
-The performance of greedy and \(\epsilon\)-greedy methods was compared numerically using the 10-armed testbed.
+The performance of greedy and $\epsilon$-greedy methods was compared numerically using the 10-armed testbed.
 For each run, one of the bandit problems was applied to a learning method over 1000 time steps.

 :p What does Figure 2.2 show about the performance of different methods on the 10-armed testbed?
 ??x
-Figure 2.2 shows that \(\epsilon\)-greedy methods, especially with a small \(\epsilon\) value like 0.01, outperform the pure greedy method in terms of average reward per step over time. x??
+Figure 2.2 shows that $\epsilon $-greedy methods, especially with a small $\epsilon$ value like 0.01, outperform the pure greedy method in terms of average reward per step over time. x??

 ---